scaleoutsystems/fedn/docs/apiclient.rst

 **Initialize the APIClient to a FEDn Studio project**

-The FEDn REST API is available at <controller-host>/api/v1/.
+The FEDn REST API is available in Dashboard of FEDn Studio,  For example: "fedn.scaleoutsystems.com/apiclientproject-ysw-fedn-reducer".
 To access this API you need the url to the controller-host, as well as an admin API token.
-The controller host can be found in the project dashboard (top right corner).
+The controller host can be found in the project dashboard (top right corner) and you can find it with tag <Controller Host>..
 To obtain an admin API token,

 #.
 Navigate to the "Settings" tab in your Studio project and click on the "Generate token" button.